LionsAd/sqlpack/README.md

 # Add timestamps to log messages
 BASH_LOG_TIMESTAMP=true BASH_LOG=debug sqlpack export
 ```

+Notes on visibility and CI:
+- `error` (default) keeps console output minimal so failures stand out.
+Prefer for CI or long unattended runs.
+- `info` shows progress/success lines and can bury errors in long outputs; use interactively with care.
+- `trace` streams all sub-commands and their output for full context; otherwise, detailed tool output is captured to log files and summarized on failure.

 **Log Levels (in order of verbosity):**
 - `error` - Only errors (default)